-In addition, I read the information about the Fund in the Agency’s annual report to identify if there are any material inconsistencies with the audited financial statements and to identify if there is any information that is apparently materially incorrect or inconsistent based on the knowledge acquired by me in the course of performing the audit.
+I read the information about the national debt in the annual report of the Agency to identify if there are any material inconsistencies with the audited financial statements and to identify if there is any information that is apparently materially incorrect or inconsistent based on the knowledge acquired by me in the course of performing the audit.
 If I become aware of any apparent material misstatements or inconsistencies, I consider the implications for my report.

 Opinion on the financial statements

-In my opinion, the accounting records of the Agency in relation to the Fund were suffi cient to permit the financial statements to be readily and properly audited.
+In my opinion, the accounting records of the Agency were sufficient to permit the financial statements to be readily and properly audited.
 The financial statements are in agreement with the accounting records.